 When we arrived, we were asked to fill a couple of corms – one looking through our most recent history of diseases or the lack of them and another for GDPR (naturally).
-I also had to fill in a form for my Blood Donation Card with the German Red Cross, so next donation would be fast-tracked.
+I also had to fill in a form for my Blood Donation Card with the German Red Cross, so the next donation would be fast-tracked.

 I should have probably taken a video.
-He moved with determination and the ease of knowing exactly what to do and how to do it in order to save time.
+He moved with determination and the ease of knowing exactly what to do and how to do it to save time.
 There was not a single extra move.
 It was like he had 10 hands and 100 fingers – each and everyone in use.
 Bags, bottle, papers… it didn’t matter, he was holding everything and moving incredibly fast.